kevin-astle/Destiny-Loadout-Changer/README.md

 ### !help
 A short description of the available commands.

-### !equip
+### !equip \<name\> \<slot\> \<type\>
+Equip a weapon, either by name or by slot and/or type.

-Equip a specific weapon by name.
-Partial matches are accepted.
+When matching by name, partial matches are accepted.
 If multiple matches are found, a random one will be selected and equipped.

+When matching by slot/type, you may specify either the slot, the type, or neither.
+If neither are specified, then a random weapon will be equipped in a random slot.

+The bot inspects the command and tries to determine if it is a request to equip by name, or by weapon slot/type.

+Caveats when equipping by slot/type:
+* If weapon slot is not specified, and an exotic weapon is equipped, then exotic weapons will be ignored when selecting.
+* If weapon slot is specified, but an exotic weapon is equipped in one of the other two slots, then exotic weapons will be ignored when selecting.

 #### Example usage
 ``!equip the jade rabbit``: Will equip "The Jade Rabbit", because this is an exact match.